ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

 ## Prerequisites

 You must log in as a user that belongs to a role with administrative privileges for the cluster.
 For example, `system:admin` or `kube:admin`.

 ## Verification

-The CEX device plug-in runs as a daemonset in namespace `kube-system`.
+The CEX device plug-in runs as a daemonset in namespace `cex-device-plugin`.

 The following query should list the CEX device plug-in daemonset:

-    $ kubectl get daemonsets -n kube-system
+    $ kubectl get daemonsets -n cex-device-plugin
     NAME                   DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE cex-plugin-daemonset   3         3         3       3            3           <none>          4d

 The daemonset is realized as a pod with one container per each compute node.

 To review the status of pods running in the CEX device plug-in and the kube-system namespace, run the following command:

-    $ kubectl get pods -n kube-system
+    $ kubectl get pods -n cex-device-plugin
     NAME                         READY   STATUS    RESTARTS   AGE
     cex-plugin-daemonset-bfxt2   1/1     Running   0          3d23h
     cex-plugin-daemonset-bhhj8   1/1     Running   0          3d23h